-The Alabama Supreme Court scheduled the execution of Matthew Reeves for Thursday, January 27, despite substantial evidence that he has intellectual disability and that his conviction and death sentence are not reliable.
+The State of Alabama executed Matthew Reeves today despite substantial evidence that he has intellectual disability and that his conviction and death sentence are not reliable.

 In 1996, when he was just 18 years old, Matthew Reeves went along with his brother Julius and several other people who planned to commit a robbery.
 Their car broke down, and when a passing driver stopped and offered to tow their car, Julius decided they would rob the man.
 Mr. Reeves was arrested and accused of fatally shooting the driver.